HibaKob/OpenScience/README.md

 <p align = "center">
 <img alt="overview" src="/Resources/figures/OpenScience_Eco.png" width="80%" />

 In this repository, we compile a list of guidelines and resources to aid researchers aiming to contribute to open science.
-These guidelines and resources include recommended practices for sharing datasets, software tools or code, experimental protocols, results, and research preprints or papers.
+These guidelines and resources include recommended practices for sharing datasets, software tools or code, experimental protocols, and research preprints or papers.

 ## Our Contributions <a name="contributions"></a>
 In the [LejeuneLab](https://sites.bu.edu/lejeunelab/) at Boston University, we have generated, curated, and disseminated a number of datasets relevant to two main applications: